Author // Mary Rowland Wednesday, 19 October 2022

 In their 2013 Reading Teaching article, Comprehension at the Core, Stephanie Harvey and Anne Goudvis emphasize, “We teach them to ask questions to delve into a text, to clarify confusion, to connect the new to the known, to build knowledge and to sift out the most important information when making decisions."
 The ability of a student to weigh the relevancy and importance of information to make decisions, draw conclusions, or marshal support for an argument is vital for all students to become critical consumers of information and media.
 How do you support students as they evaluate sources and gather evidence during the inquiry process?
 Share with us on Facebook, Instagram, and Twitter using #INFOhioWorks!

-Mary Rowland is a Professional Instructional Specialist with INFOhio.
+Mary Rowland is a Senior Instructional Specialist with INFOhio.
 A former high school English teacher with 14 years of teaching experience, Mary is an accomplished leader who facilitated professional development in her previous district on integrating web-based tools into the classroom, Google Apps for Education, and writing across the curriculum.
 During her career, Mary mentored student teachers and served on both the district and building leadership committees.
 She has earned a BA in English, an MS in Education: Curriculum, Instruction, and Assessment, and is a Google Certified Educator Level 2.
 Mary is passionate about supporting INFOhio’s mission to help Ohio’s educators integrate the tools and resources to strengthen education for Ohio’s students.

 Fetch is avaiable to INFOhio automated schools.
 If you are an INFOhio school, please log in with your school username/password using the button at the top-left corner of this page.